 In this technologically advanced age, it is never too early to introduce computers.
-Each child over the age of two years old have the opportunity to familiarize themselves with the computers in their classrooms.
+Each child over the age of two years old has the opportunity to familiarize themselves with the computers in their classrooms.
 They will begin with learning basic computer knowledge, including mouse and keyboard skills.
-Based on each individual child’s skill level, age appropriate educational games will also be provided for each child on a daily basis.
+Based on each individual child’s skill level, age-appropriate educational games will also be provided for each child on a daily basis.

 Children two years of age and up have the opportunity to enroll in a ten-week dance session.
 The half-hour weekly class consists of ballet, rhythmic play, creative movement, and tap.
 Please check with the campus director for registration forms and session costs.

-The half hour weekly violin class introduces our little “Mari Ben-ari’s” to classical violin beginning basics.
+The half-hour weekly violin class introduces our little “Mari Ben-ari’s” to classical violin beginning basics.
 The children will begin with holding the violin and become comfortable with the instrument and the bow.
-Instructions include learning proper technique and musical notes.
+Instructions include learning proper techniques and musical notes.
 Children will eventually be learning to play songs that they will perform at our Holiday Concert and Spring recitals.
-Offered at all locations.

 Children Pre-School and up are eligible to train in a Karate program as part of their weekly after-school curriculum.
 The program is a comprehensive character-enrichment program, which seeks to use karate as a tool to convey lessons, such as self-confidence, focus, self-discipline, respect, goal setting, and self-control, all while being introduced to the traditional martial arts of Kenpo and Tae Kwon Do.
 The cost to participate varies according to the length of the session.

-This class will give campers and introduction to the French language as well as culture.
-They will learn pronunciation of new words and even begin to build a new vocabulary.
-Offered at all locations.
+This class will give campers an introduction to the French language as well as culture.
+They will learn the pronunciation of new words and even begin to build a new vocabulary.

 Soccer Shots is a co-ed soccer clinic will help players to improve their basic soccer skill.
 Campers should bring their own shin guards and water bottles.